 General Workforce Statistics

-By knowing some key general statistics about today’s workforce, you can get a head start on employee retention.
+By knowing some key general employee retention metrics about today’s workforce, you can get a head start on employee retention.
 Our statistics show that the average turnover rate among employees in the US is more than half, which can be reduced by putting in place certain retention measures.

 1. 3% of all workers quit their jobs in any given month